mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/GeoTrap.md

 **children**.
 None.

 **flags**.
-I do not have much info about it other than using Foxkit it will generate the right value for it.
+I do not have much info about it other than using FoxKit it will generate the right value for it.
 In this case, value 7.

 ## And Now...